phlippieb/phlippieb.github.io/src/content/blog/acronyms-in-camel-case-should-not-be-uppercased.md

 # BuT hOw WiLl I kNoW iT's an AcRoNym?

-One argument against treating acronyms as lowercase-ables, is that it might not be clear that you're dealing with an acronym.
+One argument against treating acronyms as lowercase-able, is that it might not be clear that you're dealing with an acronym.
 Don't over-engineer for this edge case.
 You'll know.

 If the acronym *really* doesn't look like an acronym when written in lowercase, you're probably already using it as a noun when talking to your team, so does it really matter?
 If it **really** matters, treat your special snowflake edge case as an edge case, and leave the rest of our acronyms out of it.